Warren Giles: Personal life

 Giles was married to Jane Mabel Skinner from 1931 until her sudden death from cerebral hemorrhage in 1943.
-She was the daughter of Moline mayor, Charles T. Porter, President of Moline Paint Manufacturing Company, and the great-granddaughter of John Deere, founder of Deere & Co.
+She was the daughter of Moline mayor Charles T. Porter, president of Moline Paint Manufacturing Company, and the great-granddaughter of John Deere, founder of the farm equipment manufacturer.
 Her grandfather was architect Merton Yale Cady, grandson of inventor Linus Yale Sr. Giles never remarried.

-His son, William Yale Giles, has also had lengthy baseball career.
-After serving as an executive with the Reds, Houston Colt .45s/Astros and Phillies, he became a part-owner of the Phillies in 1981, and served as their club president until 1997 before becoming board chairman and then chairman emeritus.
-Following in his father's footsteps, Bill Giles is also honorary president of the National League.
+His son, Bill, also had a lengthy baseball career.
+After serving as an executive with the Reds, Houston Colt .45s/Astros and Phillies, he became a part-owner of the Phillies in 1981, then general manager from 1984 through 1987 and club president until 1997, before becoming board chairman and then chairman emeritus.
+Following in his father's footsteps, Bill Giles was also honorary president of the National League.

 Giles died in Cincinnati, Ohio from complications of cancer, aged 82.
-He is interred in Riverside Cemetery in Moline, Illinois.
+He is interred in Riverside Cemetery in Moline.